 Women project managers want to, and must, network and share ideas with other members of their profession in order to learn from each other and help each other.
 In Germany, this networking and support opportunity for women project managers has been provided chiefly by GPM and its female PM experts.
 Companies can, and are encouraged to, provide similar forums for sharing ideas and internal networking within their own organization as well.

 In addition to networking, women project managers can also develop a mentoring program (that can also be non-gender-specific).
 Mentoring involves much more than just networking; it offers new opportunities to learn from one another and grow professionally.
-There are now several mentoring programs in Germany, among which Mentorme is surely the largest and most successful community.
+In Germany, there are now several mentoring program , among which Mentorme is surely the largest and most successful community.

 Although there have been promising developments, much more still needs to be done.
 Hopefully, the hitherto barely tapped resource of womenomics will receive the recognition it deserves and be deployed to utilize this megatrend’s hidden potential to bring economic and societal development to full fruition.

 What has been your experience with womenomics in a project environment?
-If you have been affected by this, and what do you see as the advantages and disadvantages?
-We’d enjoy hearing from you.
+Have you dealt with this, and what do you see as the advantages and disadvantages?
+We would enjoy hearing from you.
 Please leave your feedback in the Comments section.

 - Frauen erobern die Arbeitswelt (Women Conquer the Workforce)